A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Introduction

-Finally, we remark that manifolds and graphs are essentially the most approachable and prominent non-trivial examples of local and non-local Dirichlet forms.
+Finally, we remark that manifolds and graphs essentially provide the most approachable and prominent non-trivial examples of local and non-local Dirichlet forms.
 So, having established a Feynman-Kac-It\^o formula in both of these worlds appears to be a promising step towards a unified theory for all regular Dirichlet forms.
 Here, as we have already mentioned, the results of \cite{CS,HRT,HT} should be very useful.

 The paper is structured as follows: In Section~\ref{sett}, we introduce and establish all necessary operator theoretic results.
 In Section~\ref{proc}, we introduce the necessary probabilistic concepts (including the definition of the line integral in this setting).
-Section~\ref{haup} is completely devoted to the presentation and the proof of our main result, the Feynman-Kac-It\^{o} formula, Theorem~\ref{main}, and finally, in Section~\ref{anwen}, we have collected several applications such as semigroup formulas, Kato's inequality, a Golden-Thompson inequality and a representation of the form domain for suitable potentials.

-\emph{Note added:} Let us mention the follow up work by one of the authors \cite{GM} which treats Hermitian vector bundles and connections over weighted graphs.
-This paper is heavily building on the results presented here.
+Section~\ref{haup} is completely devoted to the presentation and the proof of our main result, the Feynman-Kac-It\^{o} formula, Theorem~\ref{main}, and finally, in Section~\ref{anwen}, we have collected several applications such as semigroup formulas, Kato's inequality, a Golden-Thompson inequality and a representation of the form domain for suitable potentials. \emph{Note added:} Let us mention the follow up papers by the first named author \cite{semic,GM} which treat Feynman-Kac formulae and semiclassical limits for covariant Schr\"odinger semigroups on Hermitian vector bundles over infinite weighted graphs.
+These papers are heavily building on the results presented here.